Woodworking hand tools for beginners

 Mortise chisel is a cutting tool that works along the grain.
 As you start operating the machine, face the bevel down and tap the chisel at the back to remove thin slices.
 Raise and lower the handle to control the depth.
 Start by outlining the area with a sharp utility knife.

-Handsaws are known as panel saws, and they cut pieces of wood into different shapes.
-The reason behind the cuts is to join pieces together and carve a wooden object.
-They have sharp points that are harder than wood, and the hand saw has one flat, sharp edge.
+Handsaws are called panel saws and cut pieces of wood into different shapes.
+They have sharp points harder than wood, and the hand saw has one flat, sharp edge.
+The cuts are used to join pieces together and carve a wooden object.

 Measuring tape or Ruler